Alexander Hesler: Legacy

 Hesler's 1860 glass-plate negatives were used after Lincoln's death as bases for further images of the President, including busts by sculptors such as Gutzon Borglum.

 Alexander Hesler is buried in Racine, Wisconsin.
 A short documentary film about Mound Cemetery, where he is buried, will release in 2014 and features a segment on Hesler.

 Alexander Hesler photographed Lincoln in 1860.

+A daguerreotype of the Cook County Court House and City Hall in 1855.
+Believed to be the oldest surviving architectural photoraph taken in Chicago.

 Hesler depicted Minnehaha Falls in 1855.

 Hesler-Lincoln, salt-printed for 1860 campaign use.